-Would you like to work closely with an experienced entrepreneur, providing administrative and operational support to him?
-Our company is building the missing Internet tools for children that helps kids connect with their friends and explore their interests.
-We’re looking for an experienced assistant to work closely with our co-founder, helping with everything that comes up in the day-to-day of running a startup.
+Would you like to work closely with an experienced entrepreneur, providing administrative and operational support to him and his team?
+Our company is building an app for children that helps them connect with their friends and explore their interests.
+We’re looking to hire someone who is experienced at supporting an executive.
+You will work closely with our co-founder, helping with everything that comes up in the day-to-day of running a startup.

-It’s important to us that you have previous experience as an assistant to an executive in a company.
-It’s also important you have had a full-time remote job with a US company because our team is entirely remote.
+It’s important to us that you have previous experience as an executive assistant, ideally in a tech startup.
+It’s also important that you have experience working remotely in a full-time role.
+We are a U.S.-based company with an entirely remote team.

-The second aspect of this job will be acting as a recruiting coordinator because David currently oversees some of our hiring.
-You’ll help refine job descriptions, post job openings, draft outreach to candidates, and conduct some first round interviews.
-It’s okay if you don’t have a lot of experience with recruiting; we will help you learn our approach to recruiting.
+The second aspect of this job will be acting as a recruiting coordinator.
+David is involved in all of our hiring and we expect to be expanding the team soon.
+You’ll help edit job descriptions, post job openings, draft outreach to candidates, and conduct some first round interviews.
+It’s okay if you don’t have a lot of experience with recruiting; we will help you learn our approach.
 However, we want to make sure that you’re excited to help with recruiting.

 The last third of this job is helping with miscellaneous projects related to the product we’re building.
 Most weeks, you will coordinate with parents so David and others on the team can meet with parents and kids on Zoom for user interviews.
 Other projects will vary every week.
-One week you may double-check the work of a new moderator we hired by reviewing a couple hundred YouTube videos to ensure they’re appropriate for kids.
-Another week you might help vet contractors we’re considering hiring by evaluating their proposals.
+One week you may double-check the work of a new contractor we hired by reviewing a couple hundred short videos to ensure they’re appropriate for kids.
+Another week you might help evaluate contractors we are considering hiring.

 If everything above excites you, we’d love to have you apply.
 A few things we’re going to look for as we review applications are:

-At least 4 years of executive assistant experience, supporting a VP or C-level executive for a U.S. company
+At least 3 years of experience as an Executive Assistant or Chief of Staff, supporting a VP or C-level executive for a U.S. company.